-Old Hall Brass has been in existence for just 25 years.
-Formed by Sue Sudworth and Neil Parkinson from the remains of the Orrell Silver Band, the band has risen from the Fourth Section to the First Section and currently resides as a Second Section band both under local and national gradings.
+Old Hall Brass has been in existence for 30 years.
+Formed in January 1989 by Sue Sudworth and Neil Parkinson from the remains of the Orrell Silver Band, the band has risen from the Fourth Section to the First Section and currently resides as a Second Section band both under local and national gradings.

 Originally based at Bispham Methodist Church, Billinge, in 2000 the band moved to “Crow’s Nest”, Windy Arbour home of a local scaffolding company then in 2009 the band moved to Roby Mill where it still resides.

 Under the baton of the bands first conductor, Neil Parkinson, contesting success was achieved both at a local and national level, notably with Area Championship wins in 1997, 1999, 2000 and 2004 leading to appearances in four National Finals at Nottingham, Birmingham Symphony Hall, London Royal Albert Hall and Harrogate International Conference Centre.

 Additionally the band became well known for it’s entertaining concert work, with concerts around the local area and further afield as well, notably with an appearance at the Grosvenor House Hotel, Park Lane, London in 2000 for a charity function plus a recent 8 night appearance in Brassed Off, the stage musical, held at Southport Little Theatre in February 2007 which led to a sell out concert by the band in June of the same year, which has now become an annual event.